History of science and technology in Mexico: Early years of independence

 Leopoldo Río de la Loza studied at San Ildefonso College and in 1827 received the title of surgeon.
 He did not enjoy the field and began studying to work as a pharmacist.
 He graduated in 1833 and played a role in the efforts against the cholera epidemic which broke out that year.
 He published articles on mineral and drinking waters, on medication, on Lake Texcoco, and other matters related to public hygiene.

 Miguel F. Jiménez after attending medical school began teaching anatomy in 1838.
 He published an landmark study on spotted fever colloquially known as tabardillo, in 1846.
 He continued to publish various treatises on illnesses and conditions throughout his career.

-The first industrial exhibition in Mexico opened on November 1, 1849 in Mexico City.
-In 1849, the exclusive concession to establish telegraph lines was granted to Juan de la Granja, and on December, 1851 the first telegram in Mexico was transmitted from Mexico City to Puebla.
+The first industrial exhibition in Mexico opened on November 1, 1849, in Mexico City.
+In 1849, the exclusive concession to establish telegraph lines was granted to Juan de la Granja, and in December 1851 the first telegram in Mexico was transmitted from Mexico City to Puebla.
 The line was extended to Vera Cruz the following year.

 During the period of the Second Mexican Empire, Emperor Maximilian organized an academy of science and literature.
 Among its scientific faculty were Leopoldo Río de la Loza, Miguel F. Jiménez, head of the school of medicine, Joaquin de Mier y Teran professor of mathematics at the College of Mining, and the mining engineer Antonio del Castillo.

-Maximilian’s Minister of Public Works Luis Robles Pezuela presented the government a report on the state of Mexico’s telegraphic network which then included three lines.
+Maximilian's Minister of Public Works Luis Robles Pezuela presented the government a report on the state of Mexico's telegraphic network which then included three lines.
 One connecting Veracruz to Tehuacán, and two private lines: one of them connecting Bagdad to Matamoros.
 Maximilian also had a private line built, connecting the Chapultepec Castle to the National Palace.
 The Emperor made efforts to expand this network.

 A railroad connecting Veracruz to Mexico City was first proposed in 1830.
-The government granted an ill fated concession to begin the project in 1837.
-After more ill fated efforts substantial progress was finally made in 1857 after a concession had been granted to Antonio Escandon, but it was interrupted by the nation’s ongoing civil wars.
-Engineers commisioned by Emperor Maximilian completed 134 miles before the fall of the Second Mexican Empire in 1867.
-The long awaited Mexico City to Veracruz railroad line was finally inaugurated on January 1, 1873.
+The government granted an ill-fated concession to begin the project in 1837.
+After more ill-fated efforts substantial progress was finally made in 1857 after a concession had been granted to Antonio Escandon, but it was interrupted by the nation's ongoing civil wars.
+Engineers commissioned by Emperor Maximilian completed 134 miles before the fall of the Second Mexican Empire in 1867.
+The long-awaited Mexico City to Veracruz railroad line was finally inaugurated on January 1, 1873.